-Justin Phelps is in his first season as the Director of Basketball Operations at Southern Miss.
-His responsibilities will include game scheduling, travel, academics, and community service projects.
+Justin Phelps is in his second season as the Director of Basketball Operations at Southern Miss.
+His responsibilities include game scheduling, travel, academics, and community service projects.
 In addition, he will work closely with the Hardwood Club & run the program's summer Basketball Camps.

 Phelps comes to Southern Miss after serving in the same capacity at the University of South Carolina.
 While with the Gamecocks, Phelps was responsible for all of the business operations of the team as well as serving as an academic liaison.
 During that time, the program posted record academic achievements and a perfect APR score.